Thom1729/Sublime-JS-Custom/README.md

 If true, when you run the `close_tag` command in a JavaScript file, this package's `jsx_close_tag` command will be invoked instead.

+### `reassign_when_deleting`: string or `false`

+When you remove a custom configuration, JS Custom will automatically find any views using that configuration and assign them to this default syntax so that Sublime won't show an error popup.
+You can set this setting to the path or scope of any syntax definition, or set it to `false` to disable the feature entirely.

 ## Syntax Options

 These options, specified in your `defaults` or in a named custom configuration, determine what features your custom syntaxes will have.
 Omitted options will be treated as `null`.